AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Discussion

 \subsection{Normalization of gradient}

-By considering the gradients to be generated from Student's t-distribution, AdaTerm normalizes the gradients (more precisely, its first momentum) using the estimated scale, instead of the second moment.
+By considering the gradients to be generated from Student's t-distribution, AdaTerm normalizes the gradients (more precisely, its first-order moment) using the estimated scale, instead of the second-order moment.
 This is similar to the normalization of AdaBelief, as mentioned before.
-However, as shown in the~\ref{apdx:variants}, the normalization with the second moment can sometimes perform better.
+However, as shown in ~\ref{apdx:variants}, the normalization with the second-order moment can exhibit better performances in certain circumstances.

-Basically, since the second moment is larger than the scale, the normalization by the second moment makes the update conservative, while the one by the scale is expected to break through the stagnation of updates.
-While both characteristics are certainly important, the answer to the question ``which one is desirable?" remains situation-dependent.
-Therefore, we need to pursue the theory concerning this point, and introduce a mechanism to adaptively switch the use of both according to the required characteristics.
+Since the second-order moment is larger than the scale, the normalization by the second-order moment renders the update conservative, while the one by the scale is expected to break through the stagnation of updates.
+While both characteristics are important, the answer to the question ``which one is desirable?" remains situation-dependent.
+Therefore, we need to pursue the theory concerning this point and introduce a mechanism to adaptively switch the use of both normalization approach according to the required characteristics.